RxLaboratory/Duik/Duik_dev_feedback.md

     - no dark mode, missing a lot of modern stuff (auto completion, beautify, etc)
     - need to code in vscode
     - having to code in vscode and debug in ESTK is not great...
-- Errors not thrown correctly, very often error is shown when restarting the panel, the line number may be wrong, the error may not be the right one...
+- Errors not thrown correctly, very often error is shown only when restarting the panel, the line number may be wrong, the error may not be the right one, the source file is not available...
 But Sometimes it works.
+- When script fails, as throwing errors is buggy it has to be restarted *twice*.
+If you don't restart it, the error will be thrown when running *any* script, so errors can sometimes be thrown from scripts not actually throwing any error.
+- Sometimes the debugger just disconnects and you have to restart After Effects and the debugger to get it working again.
+- Lines are often wrong when errors are thrown from the expression editor (and sometimes, the line number is even higher than the actual number of lines of the expression!)
+- The expression editor is not meant to be used with long expressions (i.e. more than 10 lines): it keeps getting back to the first line as soon as it loses focus.
+- It is a pain to view more than two lines in the expression editor when working on the last layer of the comp: the editor just won't expand easily...
 - Other scripts polluting the global namespace.
 - No security options per-script, just global settings.
 - No threads.